Check out our guide to the best French bakeries and sourdough spots in Singapore in 2020…

 Lead image (Starter Lab) by Gunilla Lindgren of Sugarlight Photography

-With five locations across Singapore, ABC surely must be doing something right.
+With four locations across Singapore, ABC surely must be doing something right.
 Their bread products are made using artisanal techniques with the highest quality ingredients from the best farms worldwide – including their flour imported directly from France!
 For takeaway you’ll find French classics like baguettes, croissants and brioche, many of which carry over to their scrumptious sandwiches and brunch dishes.
-They also offer delivery via GrabFood.

 Emilie says: “This is a great place to buy good quality bread, with convenient locations all over Singapore.”